Who Are the Zapatistas? Unmasking Mexico’s Indigenous Guerrilla Army

 Zapatista musicians playing the Zapatista hymn under the movement’s flag, by Eduardo Verdugo, 2014.
 Source: CTV News.

 The Zapatistas also look to the past to define their ideology, taking their name from Emiliano Zapata, a key figure in the Mexican Revolution.
-Zapata led the Ejército Libertador del Sur (Liberation Army of the South), fighting for land redistribution and agrarian reform.
+Zapata led the Liberation Army of the South, fighting for land redistribution and agrarian reform.
 After he was assassinated by the Mexican state, Zapata became a symbol of the revolution, especially for poor, landless, and Indigenous peasants.
 His movement was encapsulated by the slogan “Land and Liberty” (Tierra y Libertad), which was coined by the Mexican anarchist Ricardo Flores Magón.
-By adopting Zapata’s name, the EZLN positions itself as the legitimate successor to Zapata’s ideology.
+By adopting Zapata’s name, the EZLN position themselves as the legitimate successors to Zapata’s ideology.

 Political Objectives and Demands